Nagaraj17-Java/react-material-time-picker/README.md

 - `error`: a CSS color value that represents the error color of the theme
 - `surface3`: a CSS color value that represents the surface3 color of the theme, which is a linear gradient combining the surface color and a semi-transparent variant of the primary color.

-## Programming Paradigms
-This program is designed based on objective-oriented programming, with classes and objects representing the various components of our system, and uses some concepts like inheritance and encapsulation